samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 That's awesome!

 Next, I said I wanted to make an editor on the frontend for defining a new attack state and use that to make an actual new attack state.
 So let's get cracking on that.

+When I left off, I was adding controls to the character editor for defining state behavior in the backend like hitboxes and backend frame data.
+I will continue that so that we have one integrated animation editor.

+## 5/3/2024

+8:48 pm - 9:05 pm (17m)
+9:41 pm -

+My next objective is to add controls for defining the corresponding backend state when I'm making a frontend state.

+This involves a lot of work modifying large objects representing the entire character file definition, so I want to figure out what is the React recommended way of doing that.
+It looks like there's some React documentation to advise on this: [Updating objects in state](https://react.dev/learn/updating-objects-in-state), [Updating arrays in state](https://react.dev/learn/updating-arrays-in-state).

+Apparently there's a cool package called Immer that abstracts a lot of this away, so I kind of want to try that with the behavior state.
+So let's go ahead and learn!

+First I want to do some de-cluttering on the character editor page though.
+Actually, I'll save that for second.
+For now I am really interested in meaningfull editing character behavior in the browser!

+I didn't really think it was appropriate to mess around with Immer because most of the state changes are taking place in controlled components through props rather than through state.

+...But now I realize that I can probably just pass an Immer hook down through the state.
+Dang, I want to try that but I'm too lazy to refactor.
+For now I'll just focus on hooking in the rest of the state for editing and making it so you can add a new state too.

+I've wired up the general mechanism for making state updates to attack behavior states, which is great.
+Next I want to visualize the hitboxes in the animation tester.

+After some hard work, I'm now successfully rendering collision data with the animation state.
+Let me just add a toggle in case it gets annoying or I want to scrutinize the animation itself.
+Done.
+And I just tested it and can see that the hurtbox adjusts dynamically on the animation tester based on how you set the hitbox.
+Awesome!

+I have all the fields set up now.
+So let's try making an animation state for the high light kick!
+Observations:

+- I start in paint.net by spacing the sprites evenly in the animation
+- In the editor, I start with approximate x and y
+- Then I set # of states per frame and # of frames to get the correct number of yellow boxes
+- Then I set the stride, then start messing with frame width and offset to get things even
+- I focus on the horizontal alignment first, then on the vertical
+- I try to get Ryu centered in the frames, and it looks nicer with a little margin
+- I need centering too, but I guess I can adjust this in the source for now.

+But I'm stopped right there (with the animations done!) because I need to make it so that spawning a new state makes a new Attack state by default!
+Here's my current params:

+- offset x: 454
+- offset y: 1085
+- frame width: 75
+- frame height: 88
+- stride: 81
+- states per frame: 3
+- number of frames: 9

+I also notice that I want more startup lag and less end lag, and right now the only way I can do that is by adding more sprites.
+So maybe I should have some way to directly parameterize startup lag?

+For now I've just made it so that the + (new state) button copies the one you are currently on.

+Another note: I still need to manually update the flipped sprite sheet too, or else I'll just get null or broken animations.
+Maybe I can make a Python script for that or something.

+And I ran into another problem: If I mess up the source at any point, I lose all my progress.
+And I need to mess with the source to get the center working.
+Probably the best solution is to make it so that the source just doesn't try to update anything if it fails to parse the JSON.

+Okay, that's squared away.
+I'm tired, so I'll add the center configuration later.

+And now I've successfully added a new attack to Ryu (though without figuring out the controls :p) in less than 10 minutes!
+This is awesome and it should let me improve the gameplay really quickly!
+I should commit what I have before I lose something important!
+Beyond that I'm just awfully tired to continue.